 - Use a nice, tart apple variety.
 You know how good that sweet-tart combo is!

-- You can easily substituted apple pie spice mix for the cinnamon and allspice if you have it.
+- If you have it, you can easily substitute apple pie spice mix for the cinnamon and allspice.

 - To peel or not to peel?
 That’s up to you!
 Your apples should be fried crisp-tender, so the peeling doesn’t disrupt the texture.
 That said, I do personally prefer to peel if my apple aren’t organic.